notator/mnx/mnx-examples/common1900/graphicsOnly/basic/styleReadMe.txt

   have no text so are not extendableTexts.
 They are their own classes.
   As always, each of these elements has a distinct default style (different for global and part contexts) supplied by the consuming application.
+  Availability:
+  "cresc", "dim", "crescWedge" and "dimWedge" are available in all directions
+  elements: global/measure/directions, part/measure/directions and part/measure/sequence/directions.
-  "octave-shift" and "pedal" are only available in part/measure/directions or part/measure/sequence.
+  "octave-shift" and "pedal" are only available in part/measure/sequence/directions.
-  "accel", "rit", "cresc", "dim", "crescWedge" and "dimWedge" are available in global/measure/directions, part/measure/directions and part/measure/sequence.
+  "accel" and "rit" are only available in global/measure/directions.

 - Entities: Each consuming application can decide for itself which font to use for each individual entity.
 So here again, the font does not _need_ to be stipulated